Rachelmy/pdf-to-markdown-converter/readme.md

 6. Click "Convert to Markdown" to process the file

+7. After conversion, files are saved to an `output` directory:
-7. View the results and download the converted Markdown file
+- `output.md`: The converted Markdown file
+- Image files: Extracted images in JPEG format

 ## Configuration Options